GManojredd/Java-Practice/README.md

-this is the java practice
+this is th java programs ,i have practiced which are created topic wise
-line2